 In order to obtain a CDL you will be required to pass a vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
 You will be asked to do a vehicle inspection of your vehicle.
 You must point to, touch and name the item you are inspecting and explain to the examiner what you would inspect and why.
-Section 11 of this manual tells you what to inspect and how to inspect it.
-The guides shown in Section 11 may be used as a memory aid when taking your test.
+Section 11 -or-Section 11M of this manual tells you what to inspect and how to inspect it.
+The guides shown in Section 11 -or-Section 11M may be used as a memory aid when taking your test.
 The following seven-step inspection method should be useful.